BradoBrain/CombineLearning/README.md

 .compactMap - operator that give us a way to drop all nils that come through pipeline.

+.tryCompactMap - operator like .compactMap but with option to throw an error

+.filter - operator that give us to republish data based on our criteria.

 // Mapping

 .map - simple operator to do logic operations.

 .tryMap - has an option to throw an error

-.tryCompactMap - operator like .compactMap but with option to throw an error

 // Reducing